baremetalhelp/baremetal.help/docs/docs/intro.md

 We make it easy to define common configuration used across all stacks.
 That way everything's consistent.

 We're defining infrastructure-as-code for everything.
 So all the configuration data you need is in code.
-We like the TypeScript language, but we could have used and of the supported [CDK languages](https://aws.amazon.com/cdk/faqs/#:~:text=Q%3A%20What%20programming%20languages%20does,Go%20(in%20Developer%20Preview).).
+We like the TypeScript language, but we could have used any of the [supported CDK languages](https://aws.amazon.com/cdk/faqs/#:~:text=Q%3A%20What%20programming%20languages%20does,Go%20(in%20Developer%20Preview).).

 In the file `./config/common-config.ts`, you can see